Lyxilion/BananaMind/README.md

 File deleted by the viewer can't be recovered.

-Images are resized to fit the windows size.
+Images are resized to fit the window size.

-Only suported format are .png and .jpeg.
+Only suported formats are .png and .jpeg.